 - The National Environmental Treasure (The NET)

-Rebecca Foon is an urban planner dedicated to integrating a holistic understanding of sustainability in growing healthy communities.
+Rebecca Foon is an urban planner dedicated to integrating a holistic understanding of sustainability in growing healthy communities and the co-founder of Pathways to Paris.
 She is an accomplished organizer and facilitator, sustainability management systems creator, sustainability assessment leader, and green building consultant.
 She has extensively researched water-related environmental issues in North America and India in partnership with the Indian Institute of Management.
 More recently, she worked as a sustainability/creative consultant for Planet Green's urban environment television series Wa$ted (Discovery Channel) and is the LEED coordinator for Prominent Development's new residential development project targeting LEED gold in Montreal.

 Yuill Herbert is a founding director with Sustainability Solutions Group (SSG).
 Yuill has worked on sustainability consulting projects in the spheres of community planning, sustainability assessments, and green buildings.
 Major projects include the development of an open source model to evaluate the climate change impacts of municipal plans, the development of a carbon neutral course for Cascadia Green Building Council and a sustainability assessment for Concordia University.
 Yuill also helped introduce the LEED for Homes rating system in Canada.
 He has advised municipal, provincial and federal governments on policies related to sustainability and is active in sustainable development.